MaterializeInc/materialize/misc/helm-charts/operator/README.md

 ### Notes on Rollouts

-- `requestRollout` triggers a rollout only if there are actual changes to the environment (like image updates)
+- `requestRollout` triggers a rollout only if there are actual changes to the instance (like image updates)
 - `forceRollout` triggers a rollout regardless of whether there are changes, which can be useful for debugging or when you need to force a rollout for other reasons
 - Both fields expect UUID values and each rollout requires a new, unique UUID value
 - `inPlaceRollout`: